 Why in the Twenty First Century do we accept an education process that does not achieve the basic aims of providing 'life skills' for all our children?
 Conspiracy or Stupidity

-Considering that our societies future is pre-determined by the success (or not) of our education processes, it is amazing that we have continued with such outdated, moribund teaching processes.
+Our societies future is pre-determined by the success (or not) of our education processes.
+It is amazing that we have continued with such outdated, moribund teaching processes.

 Life today, and for the foreseeable future, is about dealing with increasing technological change, at a pace and scale never before seen.
 Our children's ability to harness these changes and the opportunities they present, is a minimum requirement.
 Rote learning is now almost pointless, technology provides us already with the ability to find the facts almost instantaneously.
 We must empower our children, many of whom will see-in the twenty second century.